A.P.(DIR Series) Circular No. 43

 Madam / Sir,

-6. The above instruction will come into force from October 1, 2013.
-Authorised Dealers may bring the contents of this circular to the notice of their constituents concerned.
+7. AD Category – I banks may bring the contents of this circular to the notice of their constituents and customers concerned.

-7. The directions contained in this circular have been issued under Section 10(4) and Section 11(1) of the FEMA, 1999 (42 of 1999) and are without prejudice to permissions / approvals, if any, required under any other law.
+8. The directions contained in this circular have been issued under sections 10(4) and 11(1) of the Foreign Exchange Management Act, 1999 (42 of 1999) and are without prejudice to permissions/approval, if any, required under any other law.

 Chief General Manager